Wyrdware/Portfolio/content/projects/echoes.md

 ---
 title: "Echoes in the Mists"
 date: 2025-05-01
-summary: "Showcased at GDC 2025 NYS Pavillion.
-I led engineering on this full featured soulslike-in-an-evening built in 8 months by a 5-person core team.
+summary: "Shown at GDC 2025 NYS Pavilion, I led engineering and production on this souls-like.
+Descend into a corrupted seaport where danger and discovery lurk around every corner.
 Powered by Mosaic."
 tags: ["Unity", "Gameplay Systems", "Soulslike", "Data-Driven"]
 cover:
   image: images/echoes_cover_1200x630.png